-27 March update: The State of Washington Department of Ecology continued to post updates here through 27 March, with photos, but these are no longer online. my 27 March updates are below...including the Oregon Public Broadcasting report for which I was interviewed.
+27 March update: The State of Washington Department of Ecology continued to post updates through 27 March, with photos, but these are no longer online. my 27 March updates are below...including the Oregon Public Broadcasting report for which I was interviewed.

 Above, two more views, looking at the starboard bow.
 The four photos at the top of this page were taken on Sunday, 5 March.
 So what happened?
 Who knows.
 For some time now, pumps have been required to keep it afloat.
 Bay Center, Washington received more than three inches of rain between Thursday and Sunday, something not at all unusual for this time of year.
 And the overnight temperatures were just above freezing over the weekend, as is evident from the bit of snow on the ground.
 Obviously the pumps didn't do their job...did they fail?
 Did they freeze up?
 Or did the leaks suddenly increase?
 Too early to tell.